cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/google-workspace-saas.md

     | Sign-out page URL | SSO Endpoint |
     | Verification Certificate | Public Key |

-1. Next, you can choose to check **Use a domain specific issuer**.
-If you check this option, Google will send an issuer specific to your domain (where `your_domain.com` is replaced with your actual primary Google Workspace domain name).
+1. Next, you can select **Use a domain specific issuer**.
+If you select this option, Google will send an issuer specific to your domain (where `your_domain.com` is replaced with your actual primary Google Workspace domain name).

 ## Create and upload a certificate file